HeroJourneyClub/hasura-allow-list-manager/README.md

 - `-v | --version <version>` Version queries instead of replacing them.
 Incompatible with -f
 - `--version-max-version` Maximum number of versions to keep per query.
 Will always keep at least 1
 - `--version-max-day` Maximum age (in days) of query versions to keep.
 Will always keep at least 1
+- `--query-collection-path` Path were the final query_collection will be stored

 ### Examples